dennyzhang/challenges-kubernetes/README.md

 - Requirements:
 ```
 1. Deploy 3 nodes k8s.
 One controller, others as worker
 2. Create an elasticsearch service with 6 instances.
-And ES indices replica as 3
+   2 as master, 4 as data.
 3. Create a nightly job to backup elasticsearch cluster.
 (Hint: Cron Jobs)
 ```
 - Main Tech: